 But while CSS might be the essential style sheet language, it does have its limits when used on its own.

-For designers who need to get maximum functionality, CSS preprocessors are a must-have tool.
+For designers who need to get maximum functionality from our web hosting or WordPress packages, CSS preprocessors are a must-have tool.
 CSS preprocessors, like the incredibly useful Sass (more on this below), help to create efficient and streamlined code that’s far simpler to maintain than standard code.

 And if you’re a developer who’s planning on tackling more complex web projects, like building an entire website, having knowledge of CSS preprocessors is an essential requirement to make the process a whole lot easier.